pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/service.md

 # Service

-Service is a special type of pipeline that do not process data but provide a capability to expose it to the outside world.
-For example, you can use a service to expose a Jupyter™ notebook that is always has the most up-to-date version of your data.
+Service is a special type of pipeline that does not process data but provides a capability to expose it to the outside world.
+For example, you can use a service to expose a Jupyter™ notebook that has the most up-to-date version of your data.

-The following pipeline extract is an example of how you can expose your Jupyter notebook as a service by adding a `service` field.
+The following pipeline spec extract is an example of how you can expose your Jupyter notebook as a service by adding a `service` field.

 ```json